-

 Leicester City

-Kevin has since played for Lincoln City on loan and Chester City who in turn sold him to Hull City in January 2005 for £100,000.
-In June 2006 he moved closer to home with a free transfer to Tranmere Rovers and then on to local rivals Chester a year later.
-His career total as at March 2008 stood at 183 starts (+38 subs) and 41 goals scored.
+Kevin has since played for Lincoln City (0 in 13) on loan and Chester (9 in 24) who in turn sold him to Hull City (2 in 39) in January 2005 for £100,000.
+In June 2006 he moved closer to home with a free transfer to Tranmere Rovers (4 in 36) and then back to local rivals Chester (9 in 35) a year later.

 Connall Murtagh